Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

 all 8 GPUs.

-After loading the module, the docker definition file used when building the container is available in the `$EBROOTPYTORCH/share/docker-defs` subdirectory.
+After loading the module, the docker definition file used when building the container is available in the `$EBROOTPYTORCH/share/docker-defs` subdirectory (but not for all versions).
 As it requires some licensed components from LUMI and some other files that are not included, it currently cannot be used to reconstruct the container and extend its definition.